MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 When *DatabaseMail.exe* fails to load a DLL or can't find the *DatabaseMail.exe.config* file, this kind of analysis is useful.

-### Method 5: Collect and analysis the exception dump by using Procdump tool
+### Method 5: Collect and analyze the exception dump by using Procdump tool

 [ProcDump](/sysinternals/downloads/procdump) is also a part of the Windows Sysinternals suite.